Pastoral care: Modern context

-Pastoral care as a contemporary term is distinguished from traditional pastoral ministry, which is primarily Christian and tied to Christian beliefs.
-Institutional pastoral care departments in Europe are increasingly multi-faith and inclusive of non-religious, humanist approaches to providing support and comfort.
+Pastoral care as a contemporary term is no longer an exclusively religious term and is therefore distinct from its historical context of religious community or ministry, which is historically tied to Christian beliefs.
+Modern institutional pastoral care departments in Europe are increasingly multi-faith or secular and can be inclusive of non-religious, humanist approaches that provide support and comfort.
+These include counseling, live coaching, meditation and psychological forms of therapy.
+In some cases, clients can request the form of care they prefer to access.

-Just as the theory and philosophy behind modern pastoral care are not dependent on any one set of beliefs or traditions, pastoral care itself is guided by a broad framework.
+Just as the theory and philosophy behind modern pastoral care is not dependent on any one set of beliefs or traditions, pastoral care itself is guided by a broad framework.
 This involves personal support and outreach and is rooted in a practice of relating with the inner world of individuals from all walks of life.